-A quick guide to the B vitamins
+A complete guide to the B vitamins

 The B vitamins are necessary for your health, playing vital roles in your metabolism.
 B vitamins are responsible for helping the body convert food into energy.
 They are also involved in various other activities, including DNA synthesis and nerve function.
 Some people may be at risk for deficiencies if stressed, don’t eat enough whole grains or fruits and vegetables, or don’t eat meat or dairy products.
 Vitamin B supplements can help support and boost vitamin b levels.